 Here we follow Braun et al. (2008), which uses a multi-linear model to estimate flake sequence values.
 This methodology is specifically focused on understanding the approximate location of a flake within a reduction sequence.
 Unlike Toth’s flake types, which is focused on relative sequence information, the multi-linear model allows for an absolute placement of a flake within a reduction set (within a prescribed error).
 The multiple linear regression uses flake length, width, number of platform facets, number of flake scars, and the number of flake scar directions; specific details for each measurement are clearly outlined in Braun et al. (2008: 2156, Fig 3).
 Before the sequence number can be estimated, the number of flake scars and amount of dorsal cortex must be divided by the log of the surface area of the flake (Braun et al., 2008c).
 These variables are then used by the predictive model to estimate the flake sequence number.
 Flake sequence estimates have a maximum error between +/- 8 sequences.
-However, an application of the method to refitting sequences from the Koobi Fora Formation showed it always places flakes in their relative order (Braun et al., 2008c).
+Despite this error, an application of the method to refitting sequences from the Koobi Fora Formation showed it always places flakes in their relative order (Braun et al., 2008c).
 Therefore, while information derived from individual flake sequence estimates may be coarse-grained, it remains useful for assemblage scale comparisons.

 2.3.
 Edge to mass ratio

 Assuming that most stone tools are produced to create sharp edges, one possible measure is estimating the amount of sharp edge produced per given unit of mass.
-Technologies that produced a higher amount of edge per volume of material can be considered more efficient (Braun and Harris, 2003) (Braun and Harris, 2003).
-Here we use a measure of edge that is based on tracing the edge of whole flakes from digital images (Braun and Harris, 2003; Isaac and Isaac 1997).
+Technologies that produced a higher amount of edge per volume of material can be considered more efficient (Braun and Harris, 2003).
+Here we use a measure of edge that is based on tracing the edge of whole flakes from digital images (Braun and Harris, 2003,).
 To calculate efficiency this edge estimate is divided by the logarithmic transformation of mass.
-This transformation is important when calculating the ratio of two variables that increase at different scales.
-Mass increases in three dimensions (i.e. volumetrically) and the edge of a flake increases in two dimensions.
-The logarithmic transformation of mass prevents distortions of this ratio that are the result of general size parameters (i.e. allometry).
+This transformation is important when calculating this ratio since mass increases in three dimensions (i.e. volumetrically) and the edge of a flake increases in two dimensions.
+Thus, the logarithmic transformation of mass prevents distortions of this ratio that are the result of general size parameters (i.e. allometry).
 For example, very small flakes have relatively high edge for a given amount of mass, but this is not always the most efficient way to produce the greatest amount of edge relative to volume (e.g. see discussions on this topic in Kuhn 1991).
 Flakes that have high amounts of edged relative to their mass tend to be relatively thin flakes, and there is the possibility that the efficiency of these tools is limited by their capabilities to complete certain tasks (e.g. tasks that require intensive use of edges such as hide scraping may not be feasible with relatively thin flakes).
 Here we calculate the edge to mass ratio of flakes within raw material categories.
 We then aggregate this measure within a raw materials type to assess the overall efficiency of a given raw material.
-For this measure, we only include rock types that have greater than 50 flakes as the wide variance in values seen in this measure results in wildly divergent values in small samples.
 These aggregate measures are likely more reflective of the generalized pattern of efficiency in tool production over time at the Kanjera South locality.

 2.4 Statistical comparisons